ymurong/study-notes/interview/AI-PM/hr.md

 # Tell me about yourself

+Currently I am on gap year, doing my master on data science in UVA.
+I will be finishing all the courses at the end of March and be able to start working at April.
+Besides, I already have a master in information system in france and a business Baccalauréat au Gestion from a top business school in China.

+Before the gap year, I am a Tech Lead in Renault in charge of an IT marketplace application that allows developers of the whole company to manage web services.
+As it is a technical application, I am also serving as product owner of this application, collecting requirements for governance team, managing the roadmap and backlog, define the release, coordinating with cross-function teams, organizing the agile ceromonies, coaching young developers, constantly looking for innovations and new ideas, etc

 In terms of personalities:
 I will describe myself as a highly accountable and results-driven individual who is committed to continuous learning and growth.
 I am proactive and motivated in searching for solutions when facing problems and challenges.
 I am empathetic and good at thinking in others' shoes.
 I also like coaching and sharing knowledge.

-In terms of profession and academic background:
-I have a unique combination of technical and management background and speaks both business and technical languages.
-I care about how technologies creates value for actual users and want to become the bridge between tech and business.

-Before the gap year, I am a Tech Lead in Renault in charge of an IT marketplace application that allows developers of the whole company to manage web services.
-The application starts 5 years ago from scratch and now we have 5951 users, 12996 active subscriptions, 1464 consumers in production.
-As it is a technical application, I am also serving as product owner of this application, collecting requirements for governance team, managing the roadmap and backlog, coordinating with cross-function teams, organizing the agile ceromonies, coaching young developers, constantly looking for innovations and new ideas, etc

-In order to update myself with ML/AI technologies and expand my network in this domain, I took my gap year and come to do my second master.
-I have finished all the courses and projects and ready to embrace new challenges.

 # Biggest strength